 The cabin has 1 bunk bed, 1 full size bed, a wood stove, propane stove, and propane lights in addition to other standard amenities.

 Dishes, Pots, Pans, Cutlery, and basic kitchen utensils are supplied at the cabin.
 There are cleaning supplies at the cabin and guests are encouraged to use them in order to keep the facility clean for the next visitors.
-A Hand Pump is planned to be installed at the site in June 2020.
-Until then guest will have to bring their own water to the cabin.

 This is a remote site that is a long drive to any stores or services.
 Visitors should come prepared with all of the supplies they will need.